 07. Incorporate your brand name everywhere

 Creating a brand is more than just coming up with a name.
 It includes all aspects of your business, including your website branding, logo, colors, store layout, tagline, and marketing.
-Ensuring that these elements work together consistently is the key to a good brand strategy.
+Ensuring that these elements work together consistently is the key to a good brand development strategy.
 It relays reliability and trust to consumers, and distinguishes you among the competition.

 The store Target is a perfect case study.
 The logo is a red bullseye and the brand colors are red and white, the classic hues of a target.
 Even the slogan, “Expect more.
 Pay less,” represents something large becoming smaller—again, like an actual target.
 Since a target is about preciseness, consumers feel this store will have exactly what they’re looking for.